darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>President</strong><br/>
         dcsa_president@darwin.cam.ac.uk<br/>
-        Joshua BICKLER (he/him)<br/>
+        Katie TAYLOR (she/her)<br/>
         <p align="justify">
-Hi!
-I’m Joshua, a Physics PhD specialising in modelling the plasma physics in a Tokamak fusion reactor.
-I’m from Aotearoa/New Zealand with a passion for climate justice and sustainable energy.
-You’ll probably catch me jamming in the music room or enjoying a drink at DarBar.
-If you've got any questions about the DCSA or college flick me an email or come say hi and have a chat!<br><br>
+Hi, I’m Katie, a Linguistics PhD student specialising in Forensic Phonetics and Queer Linguistics.
+I’ve moved around for much of my life (so from nowhere in particular) but I currently live in Windsor.
+When I’m not working on my PhD or doing DCSA related things, you can usually find me singing, listening to music or enjoying a drink with my friends at DarBar.
+If you’ve got any questions about the DCSA or college, feel free to pop me an email or come and say hi! <br><br>

 The President is the representative of the DCSA to College, voicing the opinions of the students to all College members.
 They coordinate the committee by chairing DCSA Regular Meetings and General Meetings.
 The President works very closely with the Secretary, Treasurer, and the rest of the committee to ensure work is completed.
 The President sits on the College Council as a student representative, attends fortnightly Cambridge Students’ Union meetings, and sits on numerous College committees (including Strategic Planning, PREVENT, Health & Safety, and Wine).